FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Unfortunately, there is no cure for diabetes in dogs.
 As Jackson describes, a pet with diabetes will require delicate, daily care throughout his lifetime.
 Caring for a dog with diabetes requires a big commitment and dedication to your pet’s health.

 Treatment of diabetes requires daily administration of insulin to your pet, either via injection (the most common and safest method) or with oral hypoglycemic agents.
 This process includes monitoring your dog’s blood glucose levels on a daily basis.
+Detect urine glucose may be done in a number of methods.
+Any pharmacist should be able to provide you with urine glucose test strips.

 Most veterinarians will show pet parents how to monitor their dogs’ blood sugar at home using a blood glucose meter (that is similar to what humans use), writes Dr. Mike Richards for VetInfo.com.